Nkumah7/hanoi-crossing/README.md

 rather than confirming what was already believed.
 Where the model's reasoning conflicted with the worked example or my reading of the rules, I went with the spec.

----

-## What I would do next

-- Enforce deep immutability on the pole and hand mappings
-- A `Game` object carrying config (`n`, `require_all_disks`, turn limit) so settings travel with the game rather than being threaded through calls
-- Property-based tests asserting that no reachable state has an out-of-order stack
-- A greedy or search-based agent, to check the `Agent` protocol holds for a policy that needs history
-- Stricter parsing in `parse_action`: a malformed move currently raises `IndexError` rather than a readable error, and trailing tokens are ignored
-- Report unplayed trailing moves in a replay rather than silently dropping them